Modern Naturally Sheltered Marina

 Showers and Restrooms

 One block is near the boatyard for those of you up to your arms in engine oil!
 Our main shower area and restrooms are located behind the Hotel foyer.
-Restrooms are also located within Peg Legs itself for use by Peg Legs guests, below Peg Legs, and near the Genaker Cafe.
+Restrooms are also located near the Beach Bar and Genaker Cafe.

 Marina Rules and Regulations

-A full set of marina rules and regulations is contained in the Berthing Agreement.
+A full set of marina rules and regulations is contained in the Berthing Agreement or can be downloaded here.
 The following is a summary of some specific rules:

 - The speed limit in the marina is five knots.
 This applies to all vessels including dinghies.